 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- HES can present anywhere from the age of 20 to 70 years, with a mean age of presentation of 33 years.
+- HES can present anywhere from the age of 20 to 50 years.

 History and examination

-Hypereosinophilic syndrome (HES) can only be diagnosed once secondary causes and clonal eosinophilias have been ruled out.
+HES can only be diagnosed once secondary causes and clonal eosinophilias have been ruled out.
 Document all medications, including herbal remedies and over-the-counter medicines and any recent travel.
-A full and thorough examination is needed as the list of potential organs involved and the pathologies in each system are numerous.
+A full and thorough examination is needed, as the list of potential organs involved and the pathologies in each system are numerous.

-The diagnosis of hypereosinophilic syndrome (HES) is not always straightforward, eg differentiating between idiopathic eosinophilia with organ involvement from eosinophilia associated with a systemic vasculitis.
-In order to diagnose HES, clonal eosinophilia, ie neoplastic proliferation of eosinophils which can be seen in a number of myeloid malignancies or as an eosinophilic leukaemia, need to be excluded.
-This will usually require investigations similar to any suspected bone marrow (BM) neoplasia, eg peripheral blood smear, BM examination and cytogenetic studies.
+The diagnosis of HES is not always straightforward - eg, differentiating between idiopathic eosinophilia with organ involvement and eosinophilia associated with a systemic vasculitis.
+In order to diagnose HES, clonal eosinophilia, ie neoplastic proliferation of eosinophils, also needs to be excluded.
+This can be seen in a number of myeloid malignancies or as an eosinophilic leukaemia.
+Exclusion of clonal eosinophilia will usually require investigations similar to any suspected bone marrow (BM) neoplasia - eg, peripheral blood smear, BM examination and cytogenetic studies.

-If all of these tests are negative, then idiopathic eosinophilia is the likely diagnosis - the most important subcategory of which is HES.
+If all these tests are negative then idiopathic eosinophilia is the likely diagnosis - the most important subcategory of which is HES.

-The history and examination needs to be very thorough due to the multisystem nature of hypereosinophilic syndrome (HES).
+The history and examination needs to be very thorough due to the multisystem nature of HES.

 - Generalised symptoms - fatigue, aches and pains, fever, night sweats and pruritus.

-- Diarrhoea is common, as is abdominal pain and nausea.
+- Diarrhoea is common, as are abdominal pain and nausea.